 Photojournalists capture images of events, incidents or people to create a press story.

-Their job description entails editing and preparing pictures taken in real life situations to obtain visual materials used to support news stories.
+The photojournalist job description entails editing and preparing pictures taken in real life situations to obtain visual materials used to support news stories.

 In performing their duties, photojournalists visit several locations to obtain photographs of people, events or scenery for journalistic purposes.